Northern elephant seal: Description

 Like other seals, elephant seals' bloodstreams are adapted to the cold in which a mixture of small veins surrounds arteries capturing heat from them.
 This structure is present in extremities such as the hindlimbs.

-A unique characteristic of the northern elephant seal is that it has developed the ability to store oxygenated red blood cells within its spleen.
-In a 2004 study researchers used MRI to observe physiological changes of the spleens of 5 seal pups during simulated dives.
-By 3 minutes, the spleens on average contracted to a fifth of their original size, indicating a dive-related sympathetic contraction of the spleen.
+A unique characteristic of the northern elephant seal is that it has developed the ability to store oxygenated red blood cells (RBC) within its spleen.
+In a 2004 study researchers used MRI to observe physiological changes of the spleens of five seal pups during simulated dives.
+By three minutes, the spleens on average contracted to a fifth of their original size, indicating a dive-related sympathetic contraction of the spleen.
 Also, a delay was observed between contraction of the spleen and increased hematocrit within the circulating blood, and attributed to the hepatic sinus.
 This fluid-filled structure is initially expanded due to the rush of RBC from the spleen and slowly releases the red blood cells into the circulatory system via a muscular vena caval sphincter found on the cranial aspect of the diaphragm.
 This ability to slowly introduce RBC into the blood stream is likely to prevent any harmful effects caused by a rapid increase in hematocrit.

 Range and ecology

 The northern elephant seal lives in the eastern Pacific Ocean.
 They spend most of their time at sea, and usually only come to land to give birth, breed, and molt.
 These activities occur at rookeries that are located on offshore islands or remote mainland beaches.
 The majority of these rookeries are in California and northern Baja California, ranging from Point Reyes National Seashore, California to Isla Natividad, Mexico.
-Significant breeding colonies exist at Channel Islands, Año Nuevo State Reserve, Piedras Blancas Light, Morro Bay State Park and the Farallon Islands in the US, and Isla Guadalupe, Isla Benito del Este and Isla Cedros in Mexico.
+Significant breeding colonies exist at Channel Islands, Año Nuevo State Reserve, Piedras Blancas Light, and the Farallon Islands in the US, and Isla Guadalupe, Isla Benito del Este and Isla Cedros in Mexico.
 In recent decades the breeding range has extended northwards.
 In 1976 the first pup was found on Point Reyes and a breeding colony established there in 1981.
 Since the mid-1990s some breeding has been observed at Castle Rock in Northern California and Shell Island off Oregon, and in January 2009 the first elephant seal births were recorded in British Columbia at Race Rocks.
 The California breeding population is now demographically isolated from the population in Baja California.

 Northern elephant seals exhibit extreme sexual dimorphism in their feeding behaviours.
 When the males leave their rookeries, they migrate northwards to their feeding grounds along the continental shelf from Washington to the western Aleutians in Alaska.
 The males mostly feed on benthic organisms on the ocean floor.
 When the females leave their rookeries, they head north or west into open ocean, and forage across a large area in the northeastern Pacific.
 They have been recorded as far west as Hawaii.
 Female elephant seals feed mainly on pelagic organisms in the water column.